csvenke/react-semantic-render/README.md

 );
 ```

-Remember to use the render function when you dont want your content evaluated unless a condition is true
+Use the render prop when you dont want your content evaluated unless a condition is true

 ```jsx
 import React from 'react';